Meade Instruments

-The Meade Instruments (also shortened to Meade) is an American multinational company headquartered in Watsonville, California, that manufactures, imports, and distributes telescopes, binoculars, spotting scopes, microscopes, CCD cameras, and telescope accessories for the consumer market.
-It is the world's largest manufacturer of telescopes.
+Meade Instruments Corporation (also shortened to Meade) was an American multinational company headquartered in Watsonville, California, that manufactured, imported and distributed telescopes, binoculars, spotting scopes, microscopes, CCD cameras, and telescope accessories for the consumer market.
+It was, at one point, the world's largest manufacturer of telescopes.

-Besides selling under its "Meade" brand name, the company sells solar telescopes under the brand "Coronado".
+Besides selling under its "Meade" brand name, the company sold solar telescopes under the brand "Coronado".

+In July 2024, Sky and Telescope magazine reported that Optronic Technologies, the owner of Meade Instruments and Orion Telescopes, had closed their facilities in California and had laid off all of their employees.
+As of July 15, there had been no official announcement from the company, and S&T said they were trying to get more information from their sources.
+As of December, 2024, the Sky&Telescope website announced that the assets of Meade, Coronado and Orion Telescopes and Binoculars would be listed for auction and that these companies were ceasing operations.

 Origins and history

 Founded in 1972 by John Diebel, Meade started as a mail order seller of small refracting telescopes and telescope accessories manufactured by the Japan-based Towa Optical Manufacturing Company.
 Meade started manufacturing its own line of products in 1976, introducing 6" and 8" reflecting telescopes models in 1977.
 In 1980, the company ventured into the Schmidt-Cassegrain market that up to that time had been dominated by Celestron Corporation.
 Meade has a long history of litigation with other companies over infringement of their patents, particularly with its once bitter rival Celestron.
 In August 2008, Meade modified their line of Schmidt-Cassegrain telescopes with changes to the optical surfaces in design they call "Advanced Coma-Free optics" (ACF Optics).

 Past production sites include 16542 Millikan Avenue in Irvine, which was used in the 1990s.
 Meade production was consequently moved to a new build plant in 6001 Oak Canyon, located as well in Irvine.
 The Oak Canyon plant was in use for about a decade until 2009, after which production was moved to an expanded plant in Tijuana, Mexico.

 In October 2013, Meade Instruments merged with Ningbo Sunny Electronic, a Chinese manufacturer, and Joseph Lupica became CEO of Meade.
 In February 2015, Victor Aniceto succeeded Lupica as president.

 On November 26, 2019, in the United States District Court for the Northern District of California a federal jury found that Ningbo and Meade suppressed competition and fixed prices for consumer telescopes in the United States in violation of federal antitrust laws (case# 16-06370).
 Optronic Technologies, Inc. was awarded $16.8 million in damages.